Avaxim (Hepatitis A Virus (Inactivated, Adsorbed))

 What If You Miss a Dose?

-If you miss your scheduled second dose, talk to your doctor and arrange another appointment as soon as possible.
-It’s important to complete the two-dose series for full protection.
+If you miss a scheduled dose, consult your doctor to arrange a new appointment as soon as possible.

 Side Effects